 Hilary Davan Wetton

-Hilary has broadcast frequently for the BBC and Classic FM.
-For six years, he was presenter/conductor for Classic FM’s Masterclass, and he was Jo Brand’s organ teacher for the BBC 1 series, Play it Again.
-He has been awarded honorary degrees by the Open University and De Montfort University and is an Honorary Fellow of the Birmingham Conservatoire.
+Hilary has been awarded honorary degrees by the Open University and De Montfort University, and he is an Honorary Fellow of the Royal Birmingham Conservatoire.